I’m an Aotearoa/New Zealand writer – mainly of poetry and children’s fiction – an editor and educator.

-I’m married to Joan Melvyn and we have two grown up children, Tom and Elisabeth, both now married.
-We have three little grandsons.
+I’m married to Joan Melvyn and we have two grown up children, Tom and Elisabeth and we have three little grandsons.

 In the late eighties we spent a couple of years in China where Joan and I taught at Nankai University, Tianjin, and in the late nineties we taught for three years in Brunei Darussalam on the island of Borneo.
 We currently live in Church Bay near Diamond Harbour.

-In my writing life to date, I’ve published a collection of short stories, ten collections of poetry, most recently Dark Days at the Oxygen Café (VUP) and Deadpan (Otago UP) and I have an adult novel The Frog Prince forthcoming from Random Penguin.It will be released next February.
+In my writing life to date, I’ve published a collection of short stories, eleven collections of poetry, most recently Dark Days at the Oxygen Café (VUP), Deadpan (Otago UP) and Letter to 'Oumuamua (Otago UP).
+My adult novel The Frog Prince from Random Penguins was released in 2022.

 My first poetry book (The Sportsman Hard Echo Press) came out in 1987 while we were in China, so I missed the launch.

 I’ve written a dozen or so award-winning novels for young people including the awarding-winning The Loblolly Boy series (Penguin Random).
 My first novel for kids was Under the Rotunda (Hazard Press).
 It was launched by the wonderful Margaret Mahy in 1992.
 I definitely made that launch.
 My most recent novels for young people include Mallory, Mallory: Trick or Treat (Puffin) 2021 and The Crate (Quentin Wilson Publishing) 2022